ch33zer/blaise.bike/_posts/2021-8-15-day_49_alley_springs_campground_to_johnson's_shut_ins_campground.md

 For the first time in Missouri it's actually cold at night.
 That's a welcome change from the heat wave of a few days ago.
 The fireflies are out again, and it's a cloudless night and we can actually see the stars.
 I'm going to take a gamble and leave the rain fly off tonight.
 Anyways, I'm beat and need to sleep.
 Night!

-Distance: 60ishElevation gain: 6000+Consumption:2 bacon egg and cheese2 poptartsTeaMentos2 granola barsGatoradeSodaIce cream sandwichPeace teaGatoradeIce creamHot pocketBurritoSoda
+Distance: 60ish
+Elevation gain: 6000+

+Consumption:
+- 2 bacon egg and cheese
+- 2 poptarts
+- Tea
+- Mentos
+- 2 granola bars
+- Gatorade
+- Soda
+- Ice cream sandwich
+- Peace tea
+- Gatorade
+- Ice cream
+- Hot pocket
+- Burrito
+- Soda